Abercrombie & Fitch: History

 In 1988, Oshman's sold the brand and its operations to Les Wexner's vehicle The Limited (parent company of several retail clothing chains, including Victoria's Secret).
-Under The Limited, which later rebranded itself as L Brands, A&F gradually shifted its focus to young adults, hired Mike Jeffries (CEO) in 1992, was in 1996 spun off as a separate, publicly traded company, and eventually grew into one of the largest apparel firms in the United States. partially by refocusing the brand on the teen customer.
+Under The Limited, which later rebranded itself as L Brands, Abercrombie & Fitch gradually shifted its focus to young adults, hired Mike Jeffries in 1992, was in 1996 spun off as a separate, publicly traded company, and eventually grew into one of the largest and most popular apparel companies among teen consumers in the United States.

-In 1998, the company launched a children's product line, Abercrombie Kids, for 7-14 year olds.
-In 2000, A&F launched its Hollister Co. subsidiary, "a new concept focused on the optimistic, laidback California lifestyle".
+In 1998, the company launched a brand targeted towards children and pre-teens named "abercrombie" - the name was later changed to Abercrombie Kids.
+In 2000, Hollister was launched as the company's third brand, targeted at teenagers as "a new concept focused on the optimistic, laidback California lifestyle".

 2007–present

-The company overhauled its merchandise mix and closed several underperforming stores.
-Longtime CEO Michael Jeffries resigned in December 2014, after 22 years with the company.
+Following a lighter earnings announcement in August 2014, A&F shifted its business strategy a degree to trendier styles and faster production processes, effectively embracing fast fashion while retaining its upmarket prestige in contrast to its competitors.
+Longtime CEO Mike Jeffries resigned in December 2014, after 22 years with the company.
 Fran Horowitz took over as CEO in February 2017.

-To combat competition from more downscale fast-fashion rivals like Forever 21 and H&M, A&F announced light changes to its image.
-A&F pledged to reduce the level of its sexually charged style of advertising and instead focus more on customer service.
-A&F also changed the job title of store employees from "models" to "brand representatives", and allowed a less tightly controlled, more individualist dress code.
-Additionally, A&F declared that "brand representatives" would focus more on customer service (by offering to help serve customers), versus the past reputation of displaying aloofness toward them.
+To further combat competition from more downscale fast-fashion rivals like Forever 21 and H&M, Abercrombie & Fitch announced more drastic changes to its image in 2015.
+It scrapped the brand's sexually charged style of advertising, changed the job title of store employees from "models" to "brand representatives", and allowed a less tightly controlled, more individualist dress code.
+Additionally, the company declared that "brand representatives" would focus more on customer service by offering to help serve customers, in comparison to the past reputation of displaying aloofness toward them.
 In 2015, the company signaled that it would begin implementing these changes.
-By that May, store models were no longer forced to wear Abercrombie-branded clothes.

-According to recent reports from Q1 2021, it was the "group’s best second-quarter operating income and margin since 2008, with sales exceeding pre-pandemic levels."
+By 2018, Abercrombie & Fitch had successfully shifted its target market to an older demographic.

 Headquarters

 The company's headquarters (a.k.a.
 "The Home Office") is located outside Columbus, Ohio in New Albany, Ohio, a small farm town that expanded into a wealthy community planned and developed by L Brands founder Les Wexner.
-The Home Office was designed as a campus and internally referred to as such, sitting on 350-acres and consisting of 11 two-story buildings (some connected by skybridge).
+The Home Office was designed by Anderson Architects as a campus and internally referred to as such, sitting on 350-acres and consisting of 11 two-story buildings (some connected by skybridge).
 The company's two merchandise distribution centers (1 million square feet each) are located on campus to help ensure brand protection.
 Also on campus are model stores, one for each of the company's brands, where store layouts, merchandising and atmosphere are developed and tested.
 In January 2017, A&F announced it was terminating 150 Home Office employees.

 The company also has a EMEA Home Office in London and a APAC Home Office in Shanghai.